Best Birmingham Community Colleges (2024-25)

 What is community college acceptance rate in Birmingham, AL?

-The average community college acceptance rate in Jefferson County, AL is 98% (view national acceptance rates).
+The average community college acceptance rate in Jefferson County, AL is 98% (compared to national acceptance rates).

 What is community college diversity score in Birmingham, AL?

-Jefferson County, AL community colleges have a diversity score of 0.48, which is lower than the national average of 0.75 (view national diversity statistics).
+Community colleges in Jefferson County, AL have a diversity score of 0.48, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Birmingham, AL?

-Community colleges in Birmingham, AL are approximately 98% minority students (majority Asian).
+Community colleges in Birmingham, AL have approximately 98% minority enrollment, with the majority being Asian.

 Recent Articles